Apaq/appkit-site/src/docs/introduction/my-first-app.md

 npm install
 ```

-## Install AppKit
+## Install Appkit

-Next step is to install AppKit which is very easy using npm.
+Next step is to install Appkit which is very easy using npm.
 You simply run the following command.

 ```bash
 npm i @appkit/core
 ```

-## Use AppKit
+## Use Appkit

-Let's use AppKit in the component that was already created when the project was initialized.
+Let's use Appkit in the component that was already created when the project was initialized.
 In
 `src/components` you will see a folder called `my-component`.
 Open the file `my-component.tsx`.
 Here
 you have a very simple Stencil component written with [JSX](https://facebook.github.io/react/docs/introducing-jsx.html) and TypeScript
 and which can be compiled to a Web Component using Stencil.
 Follow along and we'll show you how later on.